Easy Chocolate Mousse

 Ingredient notes

-• Bittersweet chocolate: For a white chocolate mousse, substitute high-quality white chocolate.
+• Bittersweet chocolate: Look for a high-quality baking bar or chocolate chips.
+For a white chocolate mousse, substitute high-quality white chocolate.
 The recipe will work just as well.
 It’s really delicious with a drizzle of Raspberry Coulis and fresh berries.

 Step-by-step instructions

 1. Fill a large bowl with ice.
 The bowl should be large enough to hold a medium saucepan.
-In a medium saucepan over low heat, combine marshmallows, milk, and chocolate.
-Whisk constantly until melted and smooth, about 5 minutes.
+In a medium saucepan over low heat on the stovetop, combine marshmallows, milk, and chocolate.
+Stir constantly until the chocolate and marshmallows melt and are smooth, about 5 minutes.

 Marshmallows in chocolate in a saucepan to make chocolate mousse.

-1. Set the saucepan inside the large bowl with ice.
+1. Set the saucepan with the melted chocolate inside the large bowl with ice.
 Let stand, whisking occasionally, until the chocolate mixture has cooled and thickened, about 20 minutes.

 A bowl of chocolate mousse chilling over ice.

-1. In a standing mixer with the whisk attachment, or using an electric hand mixer, whip cream and vanilla together until soft peaks form, about 3 minutes.
+1. In a stand mixer with the whisk attachment, or using an electric hand mixer on medium-high speed, whip heavy cream and vanilla together until soft peaks form, about 3 minutes.

 A mixing bowl filled with soft-peak whipped cream.